saltpotato/docker-chromium/README.md

 Which is a fork of [the FireFox variant](https://github.com/jlesage/docker-firefox).

 Still a work in progress.
-Works currently but not very stable.
+Works for now (rougly).
+I pull the latest version of the chromium image currently, not a specific version.
+So it may break in the future (which can be fixed also).

 ## Building